ronamosa/ronamosa.github.io/website/docs/engineer/LAB/proxmox-packer-vm.md

 ## Proxmox Setup

-### create packer user
+### Create A Packer user

+Trying to follow security best practices at all times, we want a user with "least privilege" access to the proxmox API to do what's needed to setup VM and no more.
+I'm just noting down the steps I followed here and it's not a comprehensive step-by-step of the user setup process.

+1. login to your proxmox web GUI as `root`
-1. add packer user (ve)
+2. add packer user (ve)
-2. create group Packer
+3. create group Packer
-3. add Group Permissions (PVEAdmin) to group Packer
+4. add Group Permissions (PVEAdmin) to group Packer
-4. add user packer to group Packer
+5. add user packer to group Packer

-### create API token
+### Create API Token

+1. login to your proxmox web GUI as `root`
-use new `packer` user, API Token, no expiry, copy secret.
+2. Use new `packer` user, API Token, no expiry, copy secret.

-ensure `Privilege Separation` is not checked, otherwise this token doesn't get the packer users group permissions.
+3. ensure `Privilege Separation` is not checked, otherwise this token doesn't get the packer users group permissions.

 update file `proxmox-devops/packer/proxmox/variables.pkr.hcl` with creds.